elixir-lang/elixir/lib/elixir/pages/Syntax Reference.md

 [foo: 1, bar: 2]
 ```

 Atoms with foreign characters in their name, such as whitespace, must be wrapped in quotes.
-This same rule applies to keywords:
+This rule applies to keywords as well:

 ```elixir
 [{:"foo bar", 1}, {:"bar baz", 2}] == ["foo bar": 1, "bar baz": 2]
 ```

-Remember that, because lists and tuples of two elements are quoted literals, then by definition keywords are also literals (in fact, the only reason tuples with two elements are quoted literals is to support keywords as literals).
+Remember that, because lists and two-element tuples are quoted literals, by definition keywords are also literals (in fact, the only reason tuples with two elements are quoted literals is to support keywords as literals).

 ### Keywords as last arguments

-Elixir also supports a syntax that, if the last argument of a call is a keyword, we can skip the square brackets.
-This means that:
+Elixir also supports a syntax where if the last argument of a call is a keyword then the square brackets can be skipped.
+This means that the following:

 ```elixir
 if(condition, do: this, else: that)